HashemIbrahim/Shusher/README.md

 ## Authors and acknowledgment

-nclude a section on the main contributions per team member.
-You can list how each member contributed to the project

 A standing ovation to the following board members who all contributed in their respective ways on every sprint delivery and the final product with special mentions to:
 - Mika Rannisto:
   For designing and implementing the Wio gui, setting up automated build and CI/CD.
 Helping with ultrasonic ranger code and refactoring.
 Doing crucial work on connecting sensors and merging files.
 User manual and ReadMe text contributions as well.